 #45: Sofie Royer

-Welcome to Health Gossip.
-Today’s guest is Sofie Royer, an artist and classically trained musician (3rd album out now).
+Sofie (@sofieroyer) is an artist and classically trained musician (3rd album out now).
 Sometimes I don’t know much about a guest before inviting them on, relying more on instinct than qualifying information, and this was partly the case with Sofie.
 But her responses reaffirm the basic message of this newsletter — that, by virtue of being alive, everyone has some kind of relationship to ‘health,’ and that these relationships are worth exploring.
+Enjoy!

 What does health, or being healthy, mean to you?